sujith-eag/Creative_Space/Vu_Library_Site/To do.md

+ADD drive link to MCA Resource Section

+Leetcode left out

+> ALL Pages NEED a Heading, h1 works best

+Need a Syllabus for each sem

+Resources Links have to be Collected ( can end up clearing the Browser Tabs )

+Should have Clean Start, no theme dependent Front page Tabs Move up button or persistant header/nav bar ( No default, can do with Component) Presentation Section, image card Component,  Carasol Component ( Search Components )
+Images for individual Books, ( Really !!)
+Github dashboard, No Sidebar,

 > [!done]
 > * Python Functions section needs breaking
 > * MCA section,  in the main page as "MCA Section"